- Download FREE JPLAY trial which includes both JPLAY FEMTO & JPLAY Classic, available here

 For older USB Audio Class 1 DACs only Classic Engine is supported!
 Please set UAC1USB entry in regedit to 1 under Computer\\HKEY_LOCAL_MACHINE\Software\JPLAY7 keyUse only in JPLAY Dual PC setup!
 Select between ‘This computer’ and your dedicated Audio PC if you have one and have set up the network connection between them. .Native (Best), 24, 32Some DACs support only 24 bits and others may ‘prefer’ 32 bits.
 If you get ‘DAC does not support given sample rate/format’ or ‘Could not start playback: ASIO start failed’ error message please change Bitstream from default Native settings to 24 or 32 and try again.

 If you are _not_ using JPLAYmini or JPLAY FEMTO then ‘Native’ setting will use 16 bits for 44 & 48kHz files.
 If actual track uses 24 bits set Bitstream to ‘Force 24′ when playing those tracks.
 Leave at ‘Native’ when using JPLAY FEMTO or JPLAYmini .-6dB,-12dB,-18dB,-24dB,-30dBIf you do not have a pre-amp, i.e. no ability to control volume then you can do so here while still keeping the signal ‘bit-perfect’ (provided DAC supports more than 16 bits.
 Only ~6dB steps are allowed in order to preserve ‘bit-perfect’ output.
-Also note that if you apply volume to hi-rez tracks, they won’t be bit-perfect anymore (unless your DAC can process 32 bits) – in theory that’s not ideal but in practice it may not matter due to huge dynamic range of 24-bit material.1-1000HzVery important parameter for sound quality and stability.
+Also notethat if you apply volume to hi-rez tracks, they won’t be bit-perfect anymore (unless your DAC can process 32 bits) – in theory that’s not ideal but in practice it may not matter due to huge dynamic range of how do you get cholera disease and of 24-bit material.1-1000HzVery important parameter for sound quality and stability.
 Determines how often DAC is sent new music data.
 Some people prefer high values and others prefer low.
-DAC Link 1000Hz offers the lowest buffer of any audio player on the market – 1ms buffer size whereas minimum buffer size in e.g. foobar2000 is 50ms, so 50 times larger buffer size!
+DAC Link 1000Hz offers the lowest buffer any audio player on the market – 1ms buffer size whereas minimum buffer size in e.g. foobar2000 is 50ms, so 50 times larger buffer size!
 A PC and a DAC driver capable of ultra-low latency is a must in order to use DAC Link higher than 250Hz.
-1Hz is the largest buffer size of approximately 1 second.Not all values will work with every DAC so best to try different values and choose what works best in your system.
+1Hz is the largest buffer size of approximately 1 second.Not all values will work with every DAC so bestto try different values and choose what works best in your system.
 For example: USB DACs based on Amanero can play only with DAC Link 45Hz & 30Hz due to the limitation in the driver.
 USB Audio Class 2 (UAC2) DACs based on XMOS & using Thesycon driver are recommended for high DAC Link values.250-5000This parameter has an effect only if Xtream Engine is used!
 Default value is 1000.
 You can change the amount of RAM used by Xtream: some people prefer sound quality produced by large values: Maximum setting is 5000 but will require several Gigabytes of free RAM so it requires 64bit OS with 8GB RAM minimum!
 Larger values will increase delay between stop/start/next button presses and music actually following starts so this is recommended only for album-listening sessions. (with XtreamSize set to 5000 could be up to ±30 seconds!).OFF,ONDefault value is ON and is recommended for best sound quality!
 When Throttle mode is activated, JPLAY will reduce to absolute minimum both CPU and I/O priorities of all running processes and individual threads in the system it can get to, without risking the stability of Windows.
 Note that if use only a single PC this will reduce system’s responsiveness! (e.g. mouse may become ‘jerky’ and machine may appear ‘stuck’ at times when CPU intensive tasks are activated) If you’re doing CPU intensive work, it’s best to turn off Throttle mode, but if you are ‘just browsing’, we advise to leave it ‘ON’.
 Naturally, if you have a JPLAY Dual PC setup with a networked Audio PC leave setting to ON. (setting is applied only to Audio PC so your ‘work’ or ‘ControlPC’ is not affected in any way.OFF,ONHibernate mode has the most profound effect of all parameters on sound quality!
 This parameter has nothing to do with Windows hibernate feature, it works on a completely different basis: eliminates dozens of OS jitter-inducing processes & hundreds of threads, providing best possible sound quality.
 Please note Hibernate is an ‘extreme’ mode and is not guaranteed to work on all systems, because it shuts down almost everything in Windows during playback!
 Hibernate mode is more likely to run in JPLAY dual PC mode with a dedicated Audio PC.

 For JPLAY Classic in a single PC setup a USB memory stick needs to be inserted into a USB port to start playback – unplugging the stick will be the only way to stop playback.
 The USB stick is not required for JPLAY FEMTO.